The Peace of Westphalia

 continued for another twelve years, a change in the definition of “we” was

 taking place in Germany.
-This should not be overblown: religion remained
+This should not be overblown:

-the extermination of heresy or the freedom of religious practice, it could be
+freedom of religious practice, it could be partially set aside in anticipation

-partially set aside in anticipation of peace.
-In addition, though we can talk
+of peace.
+In addition, though we can talk about the “German” nation today, the

-about the “German” nation today, the concept would have been hard to pin down
+concept would have been hard to pin down during the war.
+A somewhat shared culture

-the devastation the war caused in the territories served to fuse the sense of
+had existed for many centuries and the devastation the war caused in the

-“we” more strongly, yet the same influences applied to the individual
+territories served to fuse the sense of “we” more strongly, yet the same

-principalities as well.
-No force within the Empire actively sought to fuse the
+the Empire actively sought to fuse the various “national” tendencies into a

-forces fought against such a move, in particular the princes.
-However, this
+single German movement and, in fact, many forces fought against such a move, in particular the princes.
+However, this does not negate the

-does not negate the fact that there was a fundamental redefinition of why
+fact that there was a fundamental redefinition of why people fought and

-in Saxony, for example, but only after the fighting was concluded.
+example, but only after the fighting was concluded.

 The Peace of Westphalia 1648